Vehonaattorit/VEHOGO/README.md

 ## Introduction

 VEHO-GO is an application made manly for the use of Veho company.
 It is a technology platform.
 Our smartphone app connects driver-partners and riders.
+We have used React-Native to create this application which is an open-source mobile application framework created by Facebook.

 You can use your rider app to request a ride.
 When a nearby driver-partner accepts your request, your app displays an estimated time of arrival for the driver-partner heading to your pickup location.
 Your app notifies you when the driver-partner is about to arrive.